Superrehtard/old_diaspora_wiki/Migrating-from-MongoDB-to-MYSQL.md

-On Jan 17, we pulled our ActiveRecord/MYSQL branch into master in place of MongoDB/MongoMapper.
-Migrating old data from MongoDB to mysql will take a few steps, but isn't hard.
+On Jan 17, we pulled our ActiveRecord/MySQL branch into master in place of MongoMapper/MongoDB.
+Migrating old data from MongoDB to MySQL will take a few steps, but isn't hard.

 ## Set up MYSQL
-Use your package manager (yum/apt) to install mysql.
+Use your package manager (yum/apt) to install MySQL.

 On **Fedora**, you also need the msyql-devel package.

 On **Ubuntu**, you also need the libmysqlclient-dev and libmysql-ruby packages.

-### Tell Rails where MYSQL is
+### Tell Rails where MySQL is
-Rails expects a config/database.yml file with information about your mysql database.
+Rails expects a config/database.yml file with information about your MySQL database.
 Copy config/database.yml.example to config/database.yml, and edit it to have the user/password/database names that you want.

 ### Create and migrate your db
 Run